 techniques for rings.
 Learn how to accommodate shrinkage, prepare tools, add textures and

-Projects include the design and making of a wide band ring with a faceted stone centerpiece
+Projects include two rings.
+The first design will be a wide band ring topped with decorative

 Class policies for refunds, transfers and cancelations.

 Prior experience with metal clay, like successful completion of a basic metal clay class, like Metal Clay and Argentium, Metal Clay and Enameling, or Basic Metal Clay.

 |Upcoming Workshop Dates